zeek/zeek-osquery/README.rst

         # mkdir /var/osquery && cp /usr/local/share/osquery/osquery.example.conf /var/osquery/osquery.conf

       Check ``osquery.conf`` if you need to edit anything.

+      Start up ``/usr/local/bin/osqueryd`` as root.
+In practice, you will likely want put this into an init script or add it to systemd; osquery comes with corresponding templates in ``tools/deployment/``.

     - Build and install `CAF <https://github.com/actor-framework/actor-framework>`_
       (a dependency for Bro's communication library Broker)::